availe/Parking-Garage/README.md

  Commented out cout lines were used for debugging purposes

- Program reads txt files formatted likewise to "cars.txt"
+ Program reads txt files formatted likewise to "cars.txt" or "cars1.txt"
  ____

  What the program does: